Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Introduction

 \subsection{Foliations with at most one-sided branching}

 As a natural model in the theory of foliations, the study of $\R$-covered foliations began in several contexts, including foliations transverse to Seifert fibrations~\cite{EisHN81}, Anosov flows~\cite{Fen94}, and slitherings~\cite{Thu97}.
 Examples of $\R$-covered foliations that do not arise from slitherings were later constructed in~\cite{Cal99}.
 In Seifert fibered manifolds, every foliation transverse to the Seifert fibration is $\R$-covered~\cite{RobS99}, \cite[Lemma~5.6]{BRW05}.
+In the context of Dehn surgeries on knots in $3$-manifolds, $\R$-covered foliations were produced via integer surgeries on the figure-eight knot in $S^3$ \cite{Fen94}, and this construction was extended in \cite{BI23} to broader classes of Dehn surgeries with integer slopes in suitable framings.

 Taut foliations with one-sided branching were first constructed in hyperbolic $3$-manifolds by Meigniez~\cite{Meigniez91}.
 See further examples in \cite[Example~5.02]{Cal03} and \cite[Example~4.43]{Cal07}.
 By convention, a taut foliation is said to have \emph{at most one-sided branching} if it either has one-sided branching or is $\R$-covered.